WolereQ/For-Server/README.md

 # For-Server
-I made them for my friend's server
+I made them for my friend's server (some things can be in other language)